Our mission

 oyster is different.

-We are the first large-scale social platform built around a mission that matters: helping people discover and deepen career paths where they can both survive and thrive through candid human conversations.
-We spent countless hours intentionally designing our platform to live up to the potential of social media as a force for good.
+We are the first large-scale social platform built around a mission that matters: helping people unlock careers where they can both survive and thrive through candid human conversations.
+We intentionally designed our platform to live up to the potential of social media as a force for good.
 The result is a kinder, more constructive experience where you can feel safe and empowered.

 No toxicity.
 No fakeness.
 No hate.